Characteristics of Families Served by Child Care and Development Fund (CCDF) Based on Preliminary FY 2013 Data

 - 6 percent were in a group home

-- 1 percent invalid / not reported data
+- 1 percent had invalid data or did not report any data

 - Family Copayments.
-Of those families with reported income in FY 2012, approximately 75 percent paid a copayment.
-Excluding families with no copayments, child care copayments averaged seven percent of family income.
-Approximately half of the States and Territories (22 in FY 2012) served families where the average assessed family copayment was five percent or less of family income.
+Of those families with reported income in FY 2013, approximately 73 percent paid a copayment.
+Excluding families with no copayments, child care copayments averaged 7 percent of family income.
+Approximately half of the States and Territories (20 in FY 2013) served families where the average assessed family copayment was five percent or less of family income.

 - Reasons for Care.
-In FY 2012, 93 percent of families cited either employment or education and training as the reason for needing child care.
-Another six percent cited protective services as reasons for care.
+In FY 2013, 93 percent of families cited either employment or education and training as the reason for needing child care.
+Another 7 percent cited protective services as reasons for care.

 Note: Percentages may not add up to 100% due to rounding.